 The entire building is made of wood, even though you would never know just by looking at it.

 The New Palace in Bayreuth, Germany

 Our next stop was the New Palace, which was the residence of the Margraves.
-My favorite rooms in the palace where the mirrored room, Japanese room, and the Palm room, pictured below:
+My favorite rooms in the palace were the mirrored room, Japanese room, and the Palm room.

 The Richard Wagner Museum Bayreuth, Germany